Stuckinrecoverymode/my_shell_scripts/README.md

-My first repo that i created about my shellş scripts.
+some shell scipts that i writed about automation tasks.